ThriledLokki983/Deployed-applications/README.md

 # All my ongoing/completed PROJECTS

 > You can submit a PR to help me improve a particular project.
-If you have a better way of how a particular action/feature should have been hand;led, don't hesitate to drop me a message or submit a PS.
+If you have a better way of how a particular action/feature should have been handled, don't hesitate to drop me a message or submit a PR.
 > With our creative minds combined,
 > **we'll find multiple ways to solve these tech issues and expand the diversity of our skills.**